mglerner/IntroToBiophysics/README.md

   parts.
 We can only do that if you've done the reading ahead of time.
-To ensure that you're prepared for class, and to ensure that I'll be able to focus on the parts that are giving you the most trouble, you will be **required to post to the Moodle/Piazza site by 9AM the day of each class**.
+To ensure that you're prepared for class, and to ensure that I'll be able to focus on the parts that are giving you the most trouble, you will be **required to post to the Moodle site by 9AM the day of each class**.
 Your post should include what you thought was most interesting and most important from the reading.
 You should also be sure to mention any parts of the